mufflyt/MIGS/README.md

 Runs great.

 ***Calculate-polygon-overlap.R***
 I could not find "block-groups-water-removed.shp" created anywhere.
 I think she created ""block-groups-water-removed.shp"" in QGIS.
+Downloaded QGIS and this thing is nice.
+I wonder if it has programmable code because I am going to forget a step here or there.
+The grouped block areas had some invalid geometry so I started with the county level data.
+Will need to use this link to figure out how to make the gemoetry valid: https://www.qgistutorials.com/en/docs/3/handling_invalid_geometries.html

 ***To Do:***
-Figure out how to get miles driven to nearest MIGS from county centroid.
+Figure out which data we want to get for get_census_data.R.
+US female population counts.